hfreire/watch-rtp-play/README.md

 ### How to use

 #### Use it in your terminal
+Run the Docker image in a container exposing the port `4543`
 ```
 docker run -d -p "4543:3000" hfreire/watch-rtp-play
 ```

+Open the HLS URL with ffmpeg player
 ```
 ffplay "http://localhost:4543/playlist.m3u8?channel=rtp1"
 ```